Jonathan Tah: Bayer Leverkusen

 On 15 July 2015, Tah signed a five-year contract with Bundesliga club Bayer Leverkusen for a fee of €7.5 million.
 On 28 January 2017, he scored his first senior career goal in a 3–2 defeat against Borussia Mönchengladbach.

 On 26 February 2018, Bayer Leverkusen announced the extension of his contract with the club until 2023.
 Tah made his 100th Bundesliga appearance for the club on 10 March 2019.
 In September 2021, he signed a contract extension with the club until 2025.

 Tah was part of the Leverkusen side that won their first Bundesliga title ever during the 2023–24 season, clinching the league with a win against Werder Bremen on 14 April 2024.
 On 3 May 2024, he was included in the Bundesliga team of the season along with five of his Leverkusen teammates.

 In September 2024, Tah announced that he would not renew his contract.
 He left Leverkusen as a free agent when his contract expired following the conclusion of the 2024–25 season.

 Bayern Munich

 On 29 May 2025, Tah joined Bayern Munich, signing a deal until 30 June 2029.
 It was reported that Bayern paid a fixed fee of €800,000, not including bonuses, to have him available for the 2025 FIFA Club World Cup prior to the expiration of his contract with Bayer Leverkusen.
+On 26 September, he scored his first goal for the club in a 4–0 victory over Werder Bremen.
+Later that year, on 9 December, he netted his first UEFA Champions League goal in a 3–1 victory over Sporting CP.